Travel is a huge part of our life. Everyone I know who travels frequently always looks for ways how to save money on airfares.

 One of the biggest expenses in traveling is airfare.
-It definitely eats a huge chunk on everyone’s travel budget.
+It definitely eats a huge chunk of everyone’s travel budget.
 I have done my fair share of traveling and I have learned a few tips and tricks on how to save money on airfares.

 Book in Advance

 One of the common and popular ways to save money on airfares is by buying tickets in advance.
-The prices of tickets a few months ahead and even a year in advance is always cheaper than let’s say air tickets for next week.
+The prices of tickets a few months ahead and even a year in advance are always cheaper than let’s say air tickets for next week.

 However, before you buy tickets in advance, make sure that you have your vacation leaves approved and filed already.
 I know a lot of people who often end up not using the cheap tickets that they have purchased because of schedule conflicts with their jobs.

 If you are planning to go to Bangkok this coming December, I highly suggest that you subscribe to airlines that serve this route.